Head Standard

 The Head Standard was Howard Head's first successful ski design, and arguably the first modern downhill ski.
 The Standard used composite construction, with a plywood core sandwiched between aluminum outer skins, steel edges tapering into the core, and a hard plastic base, sidewalls and topsheet.
-The only major changes in ski materials since the Standard are the use of fibreglass structural layers in place (or in addition to) of the aluminum layers, and substitution of expanded plastic foam for the wooden core.
+The only major changes in ski materials since the Standard are the use of fibreglass structural layers in place of (or in addition to) the aluminum layers, and substitution of expanded plastic foam for the wooden core.

 The Standard was flexible in length and stiff in torsion, which allowed it to be easily turned while still holding a good edge.
 This combination was so impressive that it became known as "The Cheater" for the way it allowed beginners to turn like pros.
 The Standard, and models that followed it, were so successful that half the downhill skis in the US in the 1960s were Heads.

 History

 Early attempts

-A number of metal skis were introduced over the years, among them the 1942 All Magnesium, a post-war run of 1,000 Truflex aluminum skis (made of Metalite, a sandwich of aluminum and balsa wood) from Chance Vought, the stainless steel Chris Ski, the TEY Alu-60 (later known as the Aluflex), the Dow Metal Air Ski, and the Gomme from the UK.
+A number of metal skis were introduced over the years: among them the 1942 All Magnesium; a post-war run of 1,000 Truflex aluminum skis (made of Metalite, a sandwich of aluminum and balsa wood) from Chance Vought; the stainless steel Chris Ski; the TEY Alu-60 (later known as the Aluflex); the Dow Metal Air Ski; and the Gomme from the UK.

 All of these designs had numerous problems.
 In cold snow, ice would freeze to the bottom metal layer and made them very difficult to move.
 The same was true for wood skis, but these could hold wax that solved the problem.
 When applied to metal skis, the wax quickly rubbed off.
 Additionally, metal designs tended to be very springy, and were notorious for vibrating when running on ice.
 And a strong flex or collision could leave them permanently bent and unskiable.
 Skiers soon came to dismiss them as "tin cans."